Frequently Asked Questions.

 Where can I find your podcast?

 I currently produce two shows – Travelosophy and Jade Talks Stuff.
 Both are available on Apple Podcasts, Google Podcasts, or your favourite podcasting app.
-Alternatively you can find them on my website.
+Alternatively listen right from the media players, below:

 I have a suggestion for a topic for your podcast, where can I send it?